-- 1. The employee may use available leave balances until: the employee's exhaustion of all such leave balances OR until the employee is able to return to work and perform the essential functions of his/her position OR until the one year period (extended leave) is exhausted, whichever occurs first. - 2.
-Once an employee has exhausted all paid leave balances, they may be eligible to request donated leave. - E. Disability Benefits Regular full-time and part-time employees may apply for disability benefits through the City's disability benefits carrier.
+1. The employee may use available leave balances until: the employee's exhaustion of all such leave balances OR until the employee is able to

+- 2. Once an employee has exhausted all paid leave balances, they may be eligible to request donated leave. - E. Disability Benefits Regular full-time and part-time employees may apply for disability benefits through the City's disability benefits carrier.
 Employees who apply for and are approved for disability benefits must first exhaust their sick leave balance (including donated leave) before disability benefits will be paid by the carrier.
 Eligibility for disability benefits as defined in this directive is dependent upon the complete cooperation of the employee and his/her compliance with the responsibilities outlined in this directive.
 Please refer to the Short Term and/or Long Term Disability plan document for more information. - F. Non-Civil Service Employees and Inactive Status While an employee is on leave from work due to a Disability, the employee is not considered to be actively at work. - 1.
 After an employee has been out of the workplace for thirty (30) consecutive calendar days, the supervisor should place the employee on "inactive" status, regardless of leave balances.
 "Inactive" status will terminate upon the employee returning to work. - 2.
 While an employee is on "inactive" status, the employee will cease to accrue vacation and sick leave.
-Holidays will not be banked or be paid as they occur.
-Bilingual pay and cell phone allowance will not be paid while on inactive status. - 3.
+Holidays will not be banked or be paid as they occur. - 3.
 Immediately upon the employee's return from "inactive" status, the supervisor must notify Workforce Services to change the employee's status from "inactive" to "active".